a1120960/PAC-SWaP/README.md

 - If I have made any mistakes, or the numbers need to be updated, please let me know.

 - The code for the main and focussed swap plots are in the file: SWAP-PLOT-MAIN.py
-- Any help or advice on how to make these plots and/or data more accessible will be much appreciated.
+- Any suggestions or advice (or help) on how to make these plots and/or data more accessible would be much appreciated.

 # FUTURE
 - I would like to extend **SWaP** to include other significant barriers to deployability.
 Ideally these would be something that can be easily captured as a value, so that it can be multiplied by the SWaP number.
 As an example **SWaP-PC** would add: